AfricasVoices/Project-MAAP-Somalia/README.md

 - scope-path is path to the SCOPE data csv

 ### 5. Create ICR files
-Uses the *TracedData JSON file from (4)* to create files for inter-coder reliability in by running the following command in the `run_scripts` directory:
+Uses the *TracedData JSON file from (4)* to create files for inter-coder reliability in by running the following command in the `scripts` directory:
 ```
 ./05_create_icr_files.sh <user> <data-root>
 ```